 Writing Section of TOEFL - A Brief Overview

 The TOEFL exam is broadly divided into four sections which are Reading, Writing, Listening and Speaking.
-The Writing section of TOEFL is quite different for TOEFL iBT and TOEFL PBT.
-In TOEFL iBT, the essay TOEFL section is called the Writing section.
-But in TOEFL PBT, there is a separate writing test which is called TWE or Test of Written English.
-Essay TOEFL for both sections is explained separately below.
+The Writing section is quite different for iBT and PBT.
+In iBT, the essay section is called the Writing section.
+But in PBT, there is a separate writing test which is called TWE or Test of Written English.
+Essay Writing for both sections is explained separately below.

 TWE (TOEFL PBT):

-TWE or Test of Written English is a separately marked test and the score of this test is not added to your official TOEFL score.
-This section of the exam takes 30 minutes in which you have to attempt one essay, the length of which should average a minimum of 250-300 words.
-The topics of essay TOEFL are general ones that you could relate with your daily life.
-Go to this link to ETS's official site so as to access over a 100 different sample essay topics that could appear in your exam - http://www.ets.org/Media/Tests/TOEFL/pdf/989563wt.pdf.
+TWE or Test of Written English is a separately marked exam and the score of this section is not added to your official score.
+This section takes 30 minutes in which you have to attempt one essay, the length of which should be a minimum of 250-300 words.
+The topics of essay are general ones that you could relate with your daily life.
+Go to this link on ETS's official site so as to access over a 100 different sample essay topics that could appear in your exam: http://www.ets.org/Media/Tests/TOEFL/pdf/989563wt.pdf.

 TWE is scored on a scale of 0-6 where 4 is said to denote a minimum level of writing competence.
 Most universities demand at least a score of 4.5 or 5 in the writing test for a student to gain admission in that university.